 Drawn from Building a Discipling Culture by Mike Breen, Making Room for Life by Randy Frazee, and The Rest of God, by Mark Buchannan.
 Key Scriptures: Genesis 1-3, Exodus 20:8-11, Deuteronomy 5:12-15, John 15:1-17

 Summary: God desires that our lives be productive and fruitful, but in order to do so, we must learn to live in the rhythm of life God intended for us.
-God’s pattern from creation was to start from a place of resting and abiding in God and move toward fruitful productivity and return to rest and abide.
+God’s pattern from creation was to start from a place of resting and abiding in God, to move toward fruitful productivity and then return to rest and abide.

 That is why in this shape the pendulum begins with Rest!
 We rest before our work.
 God intended us to enjoy this pattern of rest and work for six days and then to enjoy a complete day of rest on the seventh.
 One could argue that sounds like resting from work.
 The scripture even says God rested (or more accurately, “ceased”) from all his work (Genesis 2:2).
 But the rhythm of rest before work was already established.
 For before the first day, God was enjoying the love and uninterrupted fellowship found in the trinity before creating all things.
 Out of the overflow of his love, for an eternity of relationship and love, God created everything, and it was good!
 Rest precedes work.
 Rest one day and work six.
 That is a pattern for each week.
 Rest each evening and then rise to be productive.
 That is a pattern for each day.
 Rest then work.

 But how do we work this out?
 There is a very helpful phrase from Mark Buchanan that captures what Sabbath rest is about: “Embrace life.
 Refrain from what is necessary.”

-What are the things you have to do?
+So what are the necessary things you have to do?
 During Sabbath abiding times, refrain from those things if you can.
 (This is not legalism.
 If you absolutely have to do something, just do it.)
 But what are the things that bring you life?
 Try to do them in the evening or on the Sabbath.
 Develop a rhythm of time set aside for embracing life and refraining from what is necessary – a rhythm for each day and for each week.
 And you will find new energy and productivity for your work.
 Also, plan quarterly and annual Sabbath times.
-That roughly follows the pattern that Jesus lived.
+That roughly follows the pattern you seem Jesus living in the gospels.

 As I alluded to above, here on the First Coast, many of us try to work all the time.
 Ours is an industrious city.
 24-7 lifestyles can turn us into human “doings” rather than human “beings.”
-We can feel like slaves.
-Many of us need to learn a rhythm for life that includes rest.
+Many people I meet talk like slaves.
+It seems that too few of us have a rhythm for life that includes rest.
 There is no command regarding daily rest.
 It’s just the pattern of creation.
 However, the command to keep the Sabbath shows up in both biblical listings of the ten commandments.
 In the first listing in Exodus 20, the children of Israel are commanded to keep the Sabbath because that was the pattern of creation – six days of work and one day of rest in which God appreciated his creation.
 Therefore that day was set apart and holy.
 In Deuteronomy 5, the emphasis is different.
 The commandment says to keep the Sabbath because they were no longer slaves in Egypt.
 As slaves, they had to “do” work all the time.
-As free people, they could rest and take time and simply “be.”
+But as free people, they could rest and take time and simply “be.”
 They could rest, knowing God would take care of them.
 They could rest and remember they were the free children of God.
 Rest one day in seven to appreciate creation and to know you are God’s child, a child of the king, and not a slave!

 Jesus uses the metaphor of the vine and the branches in John 15:1-17.
 In first century vineyard practices, when a vine was planted, the branches would be cut back and prevented from bearing grapes for the first three years.
 If the plant began producing fruit, those branches would be cut off.
 All of the energy needed to be directed to grow the vines to be strong enough to support the load of the fruit that would come in time.
-(Are we okay with this kind of delay?)
-The disciples had been with Jesus probably three years and had been used to produce a little fruit – but they were about to be more productive than they could have imagined.)
+(Are we okay with this kind of delay?
+At this point, the disciples had probably been with Jesus probably three years and had been used to produce a little fruit – but they were about to be more productive than they could have imagined.)
 Back to the farming, each year afterward, as the vine would begin to grow, the vine keeper would prune the extra branches so that more energy would flow into producing fruit.
-(Are we willing to accept seasons of non-productivity after seasons of bearing fruit?)
+(Again, are we willing to accept seasons of non-productivity after seasons of bearing fruit?)
 After the branch produced fruit, it would be cut back and pruned again.
-(In our lives, what needs to be cut back?
+(In your life, what needs to be cut back?
 What is making you unproductive?
 Do you have a sustainable rhythm of rest and productivity?)

 Jesus makes several things clear in this passage.
 1) Fruitfulness – building his Kingdom with our lives – is not optional AND the timing is not up to us.
 Patience is required.
 2) In order to be productive, we can expect to be “pruned”.
 Ouch!
 But its a good thing.
 It will lead to more productivity in the kingdom of God.
 3) If we don’t learn to abide with Jesus, we’ll accomplish nothing.
-This ties in with the Covenant Triangle.
-Our Identity as God’s children precedes any act of obedience.
+And this is as it should be.
+Our identity as God’s children precedes any act of obedience.
 God does not love us because of what we can do for him.
 God loves us simply because we are his!
 He invites us to abide with him first because that is where we are reminded who we are.

 There is much good news here.
 It is good that Jesus desires to produce wonderful things in us and through us.
-But even better, Jesus ultimately wants to be with us far more.
+But even better, Jesus wants to be with us.
 He created us for relationship with him.
 We would be crazy to miss that just to get a few more things done.

 - We are to work from our rest, not rest from our work.